The Horror of Logo Design by Committee

-One of the more frustrating scenarios when working as a self-employed logo designer is the ‘logo-design-by-committee, or more precisely, the horror of 'logo-design-approval-by-committee'.
+Design by Committee is one of the more frustrating scenarios when working as a self-employed logo designer, or more precisely, the horror of 'logo-design-approval-by-committee'.
 Obviously nothing touches on non-payment, but this whole shit-bags worth of: every board member, CEO, Director, MD, partner needing a say in what passes as a solid logo design for their new identity, really frosts my y-fronts.

 I get a lot of people filling in my logo design brief with junk copy just so they can get a sense of what questions are spread out over the five pages.